oddlittleturtle/RadioVault81/README.md

 - Guilherme Bernardes - composer, music licensed under Pixabay Content License: https://pixabay.com/service/license-summary/
 - oddlittleturtle - plugin work, script, editing

+# Contributing
 Source scripts included and also available on Github: https://github.com/oddlittleturtle/RadioVault81

+Creating issues and pull requests are preferred over creating new mod page.

+# Disclaimer
-Disclaimer: I am not associated with the composer in any way.
+oddlittleturtle is not associated with the composer in any way.
 There is no endorsement or support from the composer.
 I simply wanted to listen to his music from my Pip-boy in game.

 # SEARCH KEYWORDS